GeorgyFirsov/Decrypt/README.md

 #### Credits

-- List of english words from here: https://github.com/dwyl/english-words
+- List of english words was taken from here: https://github.com/dwyl/english-words